Open Korean Corpora: A Practical Report: Accessible Resources

 \subsection{Accessibility}

 The above datasets guarantee high quality, along with well-defined guidelines and the well-educated workers.
-However, their usage is often unfortunately confined to domestic researchers for procedural issues.
-Researchers abroad can indeed access the data, but they may face difficulty filling out and submitting the particular application form, instead of the barrier-free downloading system.
+However, their usage is often unfortunately confined to domestic researchers for procedural issues, or when internationally available, not freely open.
+Researchers abroad (and sometimes domestic as well) can indeed access the data, but they may face difficulty filling out and submitting the particular application form, instead of the barrier-free downloading system.
 Also, in most cases, modification and redistribution are restricted, making them uncompetitive in view of quality enhancement \cite{han2017open}.

 Here, we want to introduce datasets that can be utilized as an alternative to the limitedly accessible Korean NLP resources.
 Instead of scrutinizing all available corpora, we are going to curate them under specific criteria.